swartzrock/jtop/README.md

 ## Requirements

 jtop requires Node.js and certain modules.
+To run the demo you will also need the `scala` command installed.

 Here are the command to install Node (requires Homebrew) and the necessary modules.